 - storeconfigs.
-If storeconfigs is set to a non-zero value, then electron configurations during the VMC run will be saved to the files. - blocks\between\recompute.
-For every few blocks, recompute the accuracy critical part of the wavefunction from scratch. =1 by default when using mixed precision. =0 (no recompute) by default when not using mixed precision.
-Recomputing introduces a performance penalty but it is small using > 1 recompute period.
+If storeconfigs is set to a non-zero value, then electron configurations during the VMC run will be saved to files. - blocks\between\recompute.
+Recompute the accuracy critical determinant part of the wavefunction from scratch. =1 by default when using mixed precision. =0 (no recompute) by default when not using mixed precision.
+Recomputing introduces a performance penalty dependent on system size.